 Option #3 – Vegetable Oil

 For most non-professional breading, just using a bit of oil is enough to get bread crumbs to stick fairly well.

 As you can see, they were quite patchy, but overall had decent coverage.

 I’d recommend trying all the options at some point so you can figure out which one works best for the foods you’re making.

 It’s possible that one might work best for one recipe, but not another.

-If you come up with a creative substitute not on this list, feel free to share it with others in the comments below.
+If you come up with a creative substitute not on this list, feel free to get in touch and suggest it for this page.